Teresa Ruiz (actress)

 Teresa Ruiz López is a Mexican-American actress.

 Ruiz is best known for portraying cartel queen Isabella Bautista in the first two seasons of Narcos: Mexico as well as Maria in the American comedy-drama television series Mo that premiered on Netflix.
 In 2022 Ruiz starred in the biographical drama film Father Stu opposite Mark Wahlberg and Mel Gibson.
 Ruiz has been awarded several Best Actress awards internationally and is a Lifetime Member of the Actors Studio.

+Early life

+Born in Oaxaca, Mexico, Ruiz moved to Ciudad Juárez with her parents at age 12 and Los Angeles at age 13, where she eventually enrolled in theater school.
+Beginning her career in Mexico, she eventually returned to the United States, becoming mentored by Martin Landau at the Actors Studio.

 Career

 Ruiz appears in the 1st and 2nd seasons of the Netflix original series Narcos: Mexico playing Isabella Bautista, a long time friend (and partner in crime) of Miguel Ángel Félix Gallardo.

 In 2022 Ruiz starred in the film Noise (Spanish: Ruido) a Mexican-Argentine drama film directed by Natalia Beristáin and written by Beristáin, Diego Enrique Osorno & Alo Valenzuela Escobedo.
 The film won the Spanish Cooperation Award at the San Sebastián International Film Festival.

 She also played the character Nadia Basurto in the political thriller Aquí en la Tierra a co-production between Gael Garcia Bernal and Diego Luna's production company La Corriente del Golfo and Fox Networks.
 The 8-episode drama series written and directed by some of Mexico's most renowned filmmakers was the only Latin American title competing in the inaugural edition of Cannes Film Festival: Series.